Skip Navigation

 In Arizona, poll workers play a vital role in executing elections.
 For elections to function efficiently, it is critical that government officials recruit enough qualified individuals from all political parties to serve as poll workers.
 It is equally critical, however, that state and local officials take reasonable steps to ensure that poll workers are willing to follow the law and lawful instructions on Election Day.

 Arizona, like other states, already has many guardrails in place to prevent those who seek to undermine elections from qualifying as poll workers and stop those individuals from disrupting election processes.
-Below is a list of existing legal and procedural safeguards to prevent poll worker disruptions, along with further actions election officials can take.
+In advance of the 2024 election cycle, below is a list of existing legal and procedural safeguards to prevent poll worker disruptions, along with further actions election officials can take to protect our elections.

 Legal Constraints on Poll Workers